JCMexplains/writing-for-success-2023/textbook.md

 help coping with a difficult personal situation or managing depression, anxiety, or other problems.

-Students sometimes neglect to use available resources due to limited time, unwillingness to admit there is a problem, or embarrassment about needing to ask for help.
-Unfortunately, ignoring a problem usually makes it harder to cope with later on.
+Students sometimes don't use their resources because they are too busy or are embarassed about needing.
+But this usually makes it harder to cope with later on.
 Waiting until the end of the semester may also mean fewer resources are available, since many other students are also seeking last-minute help.